BijoSebastian/UR5/Docs/Add Camera.md

 ```
 Add a display for  image type and subscribe to the topic */camera/image_raw* to view the image being published

-## Caliberating the camera
+## Calibrating the camera

-- Now that we have the camera publishing images under the topic */camera/image_raw*, next step would be to perfom camera caliberation.
-Follow instructions [here](https://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration) to perform the caliberation
+- Now that we have the camera publishing images under the topic */camera/image_raw*, next step would be to perform camera calibration.
+Follow instructions [here](https://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration) to perform the calibration

 - MRPT provides a good checkerboard image that can be printed on A4 for the caliberation purpose, you can find the image [here](https://www.mrpt.org/downloads/camera-calibration-checker-board_9x7.pdf)

-- The resulting caliberation data and files can be found in the Backup folder of this repository
+- The resulting calibration data and files can be found in the Backup folder of this repository

 - For publishing the rectified camera images use [image_proc](http://wiki.ros.org/image_proc).
-Assuming the images are being published under the camera namesapce excute the following in a new terminal:
+Assuming the images are being published under the camera namespace execute the following in a new terminal:
 ```
 ROS_NAMESPACE=camera rosrun image_proc image_proc
 ```